LGBTQ rights in Guyana: Same-sex relationships

 Same-sex marriage and civil unions do not exist in Guyana.

 Adoption and parenting

-According to the U.S. Department of State, an LGBT person is not disqualified from adopting a child in Guyana.
+According to the U.S. Department of State, an LGBTQ person is not disqualified from adopting a child in Guyana.
 Both married and single people may adopt.

-In December 2015, the Director of Guyana's Childcare and Protection Agency (CPA) stated that the CPA does not discriminate as there are no laws barring LGBT individuals and same-sex couples from adopting, being foster parents or guardians.
-The statement also encourages LGBT individuals to become adoptive parents and reiterates the lack of legal barriers as the Director of the CPA can issue a mandate determining which potential applicants can adopt under the Childcare and Protection Act.
+In December 2015, the Director of Guyana's Childcare and Protection Agency (CPA) stated that the CPA does not discriminate as there are no laws barring LGBTQ individuals and same-sex couples from adopting, being foster parents or guardians.
+The statement also encourages LGBTQ individuals to become adoptive parents and reiterates the lack of legal barriers as the Director of the CPA can issue a mandate determining which potential applicants can adopt under the Childcare and Protection Act.

 Gender identity and expression

 Under Guyanese law, cross-dressing was illegal until 2018.
 In 2009, several transgender activists were arrested for wearing clothes of the opposite sex.
 In 2010, Guyana Trans United launched a Supreme Court challenge against the cross-dressing law.
 In 2013, Chief Justice Ian Chang ruled that cross-dressing was legal unless done for an "improper purpose".
 Guyana Trans United appealed the case to Guyana's Court of Appeal, denouncing the law as discriminatory and unconstitutional.
 However, the Court of Appeal subsequently upheld Chang's ruling.
 The case was then appealed to the Caribbean Court of Justice (CCJ).

 At issue was the vagueness of "improper purpose" and whether the law can be challenged because of the savings clause exemption.
 The savings clause prevents colonial-era laws from being challenged.
 The oral arguments in the case began on 28 June 2018, and the court reserved the ruling for a later date.
 On 13 November 2018, the Caribbean Court of Justice ruled in the case Quincy McEwan, Seon Clarke, Joseph Fraser, Seyon Persaud and the Society Against Sexual Orientation Discrimination (SASOD) v The Attorney General of Guyana that Section 153(1)(XLVII) of the Summary Jurisdiction (Offences) Act is unconstitutional and must be struck down from the legal code.
 The panel of five judges ruled that the statute, in addition to being archaic and vague, "violated the appellants' right to protection of the law and was contrary to the rule of law".
 In 2017, a trans woman was assaulted and attacked in the capital city of Georgetown.
 She reported the attack to the police and filed a case against her attacker before the Georgetown Magistrates Court.
 On 2 March 2017, the day the verdict was given, she was denied entry into the courtroom because she was not "dressed like a man".
 The court later dismissed her case.